zcaudate-me/cronj/README.md

                  :schedule "/5  9,10  * 5 * 6-8 2012-2020"}])

 ### Hooks
-For additional control like cleanup and other side-effecting operations, post and pre hooks can also be set.
+For additional control like cleanup and other side-effecting operations, pre- and post-hooks can also be set for controlling side-effects.

     (cj/defcronj cnj
       :entries [{:id        "hook-example"